UChicago-CI-Connect/tutorial-quickstart/README.md

 ### More about projects

 You can join projects after you login at https://portal.osgconnect.net/ .
 Within minutes of joining and being approved for a project, you will have access via condor_submit as well.
-To define a new project, see the ConnectBook section for Principal Investigators.
+For more information on creating a project, please see https://confluence.grid.iu.edu/display/CON/Start+a+Project+with+OSG+Connect

 You have two ways to set the project name for your jobs: